-This web page allows you to use Automatic Context Activation (ACA) in two different ways;
+This web page allows you to use Automatic Context Activation (ACA) in two different ways.
+Note, it is not available in NAPT mode.

-- One way is to use a Static IP address in the TE device so you can establish an automatic PDP context with any QoS that is offered by the network (upper half of the web page). - The second way is to use DHCP IP addresses so you can establish an automatic standard PDP context for any TE that connects via DHCP to the UT (lower part of the web page). - There are also two ways to set the ACA whether you choose Static or DHCP.
-You can choose whether the context should be activated as soon as the UT detects the device ("ON"), or if the context should only be activated when the TE attempts to send data to the satellite link ("Data"): - "Always ON": Select ON in the drop-down menu if you want the context to be On all the time.

-"Data": Select Data if you only want the context to be activated when the TE attempts to send data to the satellite link
+- One way is to use a static IP addresses in the TE device so you can establish an automatic PDP context with any QoS that is offered by the network (upper half of the web page). - The second way is to use DHCP IP addresses so you can establish an automatic standard PDP context for any TE that connects via DHCP to the UT (lower part of the web page). - There are also two ways to set the ACA whether you choose Static or DHCP.
+You can choose whether the context should be activated as soon as the UT detects the device ("ON"), or if the context should only be activated when the TE attempts to send data to the satellite link ("Data"): - o "Always ON": Select ON in the drop down menu if you want the context to be On all the time. - "Data": Select Data if you want the context to be activated when the TE attempts to send data to the satellite link